wwalc/insertpre/README.md

 CKEditor Insert &lt;pre&gt; Plugin
 ===============================

-This plugin makes it easier to insert and &lt;pre&gt; tag in CKEditor.
+This plugin makes it easier to insert a &lt;pre&gt; tag in CKEditor.

 Installation
 ------------